marcosmiani/fliyingcloud/README.md

 Go to [the fliying cloud page](http://marcosmiani.github.io/fliyingcloud)

+- Turn on mobile or small screen (it looks better there)

+## Troubleshooting
+If for some reason the API is not returning results it could be due to the quota available:

-- Click the key (lower right corner)
+- Click the key button (lower right corner)

 - Set up the API keys:
     ```